By Marika Sboros

 Orthodox medicine is premised on the pharmaceutical model of disease.
 It makes no room for food as medicine even when it pays lip service to the notion.

-For dietetics to survive as a profession, the public needs to believe that dietitians’ degrees confer on them omniscience by osmosis on optimum nutrition to treat or prevent life-threatening disease.
+For dietetics to survive as a profession, the public needs to believe that dietitians’ degrees confer on them some kind of monopoly on dietary advice.
 Both the DAA and ADSA work hard to create that impression (as a DAA post on Facebook, shown right, shows).

-Yet the effects on health of people who followed conventional dietary advice for decades are there for all to see: pandemics of obesity, diabetes, heart disease and cancer.
+Yet the effects on health of people who followed conventional dietary advice are no recommendation: pandemics of obesity, diabetes, heart disease and cancer.

-At heart, the AHPRA in acting against Fettke pays no heed to the ancient Chinese proverb: “He that takes medicine and neglects diet wastes the skill of the physician.”
+At heart, the AHPRA in acting against Fettke goes against the ancient Chinese proverb: “He that takes medicine and neglects diet wastes the skill of the physician.”

 Like Noakes, Fettke is learning about the perils of challenging orthodoxy.
 If Voltaire were around he would probably say to Noakes and Fettke: “It is dangerous to be right in matters on which the established authorities are wrong.”